Ladies' Night by Jack Ketchum

 - Finished reading it on August 10, 2007

 - Closer to a novella than a full novel, this book still delivers.
 Wilson continues the story of Repairman Jack and Scar-lip, the Rakosh ordered to kill Vicky.
 Last we saw Scar-lip, he was swimming out to be with the other dying Rakosh.
 It's now a year later and Jack has discovered Scar-lip in an "Oddity Emporium", a.k.a freak show.
 Vowing to continue protecting Vicky from the creature that remembers Jack and possibly remembers Vicky, Jack goes back to kill it.
 If any of this sounds totally alien and nonsensical, then you obviously are not current on your Repairman Jack lore.
-Go back and read All The Rage before finding and reading this book.
+Go back and read ALL THE RAGE before finding and reading this book.
 You'll appreciate it.
 The story is solid and a good fit within the mythos.
 Nothing is drastically changed or introduced but it is still a good addition to Jack's world.

 The Last Voice They Hear by Ramsey Campbell